Man acquitted in the Ariyalur rape and murder is preparing for a political career

 Suresh’s parents, speaking to TNM, claimed that their son is in no way connected with the name ‘Anil’.
 “It is the name of another man but the police arrested my son instead.
 But we were forced to tell that his name is [Anil] at the court and the police station, while applying for bail,” his mother said.

-A neighbour who did not want his name disclosed, said that he is addressed by everyone in the village as ‘Anil’.
+A neighbour, who did not want his name disclosed, said that the man is addressed by everyone in the village as ‘Anil’.
 “I don’t know what his name is in official documents, but we call him ‘Anil’ only,” he added.

 When we met Suresh later, we asked about this confusion over his name and the claim he made in court.
 He said, “My name has always been Suresh”.
 When specifically asked if ‘Anil’ is a name used in his house and locality, he refuted it and said that the name came about after the case.
-However, throughout that conversation with him and three of his friends accompanying him, he was constantly addressed as ‘Anil’ with no reaction from him.
+However, throughout that conversation with him and the three friends accompanying him, he was constantly addressed as ‘Anil’ without any reaction from him.

 Speaking about the case, he said that he was falsely implicated, and that this was also proven in the court.
 “I was working abroad and was here for vacation.
 Towards the end of my leave period, I had to talk to [Sunil] over the phone because of a property issue between us.
 It is based on that call which was found in our phone logs that I was arrested,” he said.